Ryan Coogler: 2020–present: Sinners and producing

+Proximity and Coogler co-produced the Marvel series Ironheart for Disney+ starring Dominique Thorne, who had debuted as the titular character in Wakanda Forever.

+Upcoming projects

 In February 2021, Coogler's production company Proximity Media signed an exclusive five-year deal with Disney to produce content for them, which includes a Disney+ television series based in Black Panther's home country of Wakanda.
-Proximity will also co-produce the Marvel series Ironheart for the streaming service; star Dominique Thorne will debut as the titular character in Wakanda Forever.
-More recently, former HBO executive Kalia Booker had joined the television arm of Proximity Media.
+The new Disney+ television series has been titled Eyes of Wakanda and was released on August 1, 2025.

+In November 2024, Denzel Washington stated that Coogler has a role for him in Black Panther 3.
+In November 2025, Coogler confirmed that Black Panther 3 would be his next feature film following Sinners.

+Themes and recognition

+Black Panther (2018) broke numerous box office records and became the highest-grossing film of all time by an African American director.
+Many of Coogler's films have received widespread acclaim and commercial success.
+His work has been hailed by critics for centering on often overlooked cultures and characters—most notably African Americans.
+He frequently collaborates with actor Michael B. Jordan and composer Ludwig Göransson, who have, respectively, appeared in and composed all of his films.

 Personal life

 Coogler has worked since age 21 as a counselor with incarcerated youth at San Francisco's Juvenile Hall, following in the footsteps of his father, who has long shared the same occupation.
 Coogler is also a founding member and supporter of the Blackout For Human Rights campaign, which is committed to addressing racial and human rights violations happening throughout the United States.

-Coogler married Zinzi Evans in 2016, with whom he has two children.
+In 2016, Coogler married Zinzi Evans, with whom he has two children.

-In January 2022, Coogler was wrongly targeted as a bank robber and detained by the police in Atlanta, Georgia, after he tried to withdraw cash in the local branch of the Bank of America.
-Once his identity was verified with both his California state ID card and his Bank of America card, Coogler was released and the bank issued an apology statement.
-According to a number of sources, the bank's employee did not check Coogler's ID to verify if he was the owner of the bank account.